gsi-ee/go4/Go4ExampleUserStore/Readme.txt

 One can inspect the content of the auto save file with the Go4 GUI.

 Custom event store
-Example demonstrates custom event store - just TTree with two branches
+Example demonstrates custom event store - just TTree with two branches.
+Name of custom event store class configured in TXXXAnalysis constructor.
+There one also can specify default name of the created file.
+In the example event store is enabled, but can be changed also in TXXXAnalysis constructor bt calling "step->SetStoreEnabled(kFALSE)".

 Run analysis.
-Analysis can be started from the Go4 GUI or by command line: shell> go4analysis -random shell> go4analysis -random -userstore test -number 1000 In second case 1000 events will be generated and stored in the output tree
+Analysis can be started from the Go4 GUI or by command line:

+   shell> go4analysis -random -number 1000 -userstore test.root

+Here "-number 1000" parameter specifies number of processed events, "-userstore test.root" configure name of output file.

 Creating a new class
 Provide the definition and implementation files (.h and .cxx)